 - 1.3 Five areas of focus were identified which contributed to one or more of the KRAs.
 In the specific area of "Sector development focussing on the education sector", Council included its existing activity to provide scholarships to the local state high schools and suggested that two further youth scholarships be considered. - 1.4 The original purpose of these scholarships was to support the Board of Trustees to promote Rangitikei College as the school of first choice for the southern Rangitikei.
 This was later extended to provide the same scholarships for the Taihape Area School.
-This approach was confirmed by Council in October 20151. - 1.5 In February 2016, the Finance Performance Committee agreed to use the additional two youth scholarships to develop a Youth Awards Scheme for rewarding excellence by the District's young people.
+This approach was confirmed by Council in October 2015. - 1.5 In February 2016, the Finance Performance Committee agreed to use the additional two youth scholarships to develop a Youth Awards Scheme for rewarding excellence by the District's young people.
 In 2016 the Scheme closely followed the national Youth Awards criteria and processes. - 1.6 At its meeting on 25 May 2017, the Finance/Performance Committee confirmed the criteria and process for the Rangitikei Youth Awards Scheme 2017.
 Changes were made in response to learnings from last year:

-1 15/RDC/273
+&lt;sup>1 15/RDC/273

-- Nominees do not need to live in the District but the work for which they are being nominated must take place in the District - Nominations will be accepted using interactive media as well as paper nominations - The wording on the nomination form has been changed to clarify that supporting documentation cannot exceed 10 pages rather than must be 10 pages. - 1.6.1 In addition, the Awards Ceremony will be youth event rather than tacked on to a Council meeting. - 1.7 This report provides Te Roopu Ahi Kaa and the Community Committees and Community Boards with information about the scheme and requests that the scheme is publicised through local and iwi networks.
+- Nominees do not need to live in the District but the work for which they are being nominated must take place in the District - Nominations will be accepted using interactive media as well as paper nominations - The wording on the nomination form has been changed to clarify that supporting documentation cannot exceed 10 pages rather than must be 10 pages. - 1.7 In addition, the Awards Ceremony will be youth event rather than tacked on to a Council meeting.